PhilipAB/vsc-mock-backend/README.md

 ```
 The repository column represents a git repository link where we clone our assignment from.

-Finally we will insert a simple course assignment table to map courses to assignments or vice versa:
+Now we will insert a simple course assignment table to map courses to assignments or vice versa:
 ```
 CREATE TABLE CourseAssignmentRelation (
     a_id INT,